xserv/xserv-ios/README.md

 - Read the ["Getting Started" guide](http://mobile-italia.com/xserv/docs#)

 ## Installation
-XSErv supports multiple methods for installing the library in a project.
+XServ supports multiple methods for installing the library in a project.

 ## Installation with CocoaPods